waahah/NewsCms/README.md

 <img src="https://user-images.githubusercontent.com/90046731/170526670-73337c75-5420-4f22-983b-33cb01fd4051.png" width="30%">

-NewCms based on laravel development of an information management system, suitable for beginners to practice.
+NewCms is a news release system based on Laravel, which is suitable for beginners to practice.